python-ffmpegio/python-ffmpegio/docsrc/quick.rst

     'sample_rate': 44100,
     'start_time': 0.0}]

-To obtain the complete ffprobe output, use :py:func:`ffmpegio.probe.full_details`.
+To obtain the complete ffprobe output, use :py:func:`ffmpegio.probe.full_details`, and to obtain specific format or stream fields, use :py:func:`ffmpegio.probe.query`.
 For more information on :py:mod:`probe`, see :ref:`probe`.

 Block Read/Write